What is FND?

 Well, if you’re a person with FND, then we have something in common.
 I know what it’s like to live with the pain and disability of FND.
 And how it feels when no one understands.

-Because of that, I do my best to contribute to the FND community, where I work to bring scientific and patient perspectives together.
-I’ve made videos for FND Hope, run a very active FND Twitter account, and advocate for people with FND both independently and as an advisor to one of North America’s largest movement disorder clinics.
+Because of that, I do my best to contribute to the FND community, where I work to bring together scientific and lived-experience perspectives.

 Wait wait wait.
-So if you’re a patient, and not a doctor or researcher, what qualifies you to write about this medical, science-y stuff?
+So if you’re a person with FND, and not a doctor or researcher, what qualifies you to write about the medical, science-y stuff?

 Glad you asked!
 For me, learning about my symptoms was something of a necessity.
 It took me the better part of a decade to get an FND diagnosis.
 Before that, most doctors thought I had a rare, undiagnosed condition.
-I was often written off as a “medical zebra” and told I’d likely never recover.
-I didn’t like that very much, so I tried to understand my situation by studying anatomy, physiology, speech pathology, and neuroscience.
+I was often called a “medical zebra” and told I’d likely never recover.
+I didn’t like that very much, so I tried to understand my situation by studying anatomy, physiology, and neuroscience.

-This isn’t the same thing as expertise – I don’t have a doctorate in neurology, for example – but that background knowledge did prove incredibly helpful when I eventually got a diagnosis.
+This isn’t the same thing as expertise – I don’t have an MD, or a doctorate in neuroscience – but that background knowledge did prove helpful when I eventually got a diagnosis.
 In short, I understand the language that brain scientists speak, and the broader neuroscientific context in which FND is situated.

 I hope this site will be a helpful resource for people who have FND and people who want to learn about it.